ubisoft/shotmanager/docs/feature-toggles/retimer.rst

 See also :ref:`How to retime the edit or the action <how-to-retimetheeditortheaction>` for a practical use of the retiming tools.

 **Retimer is a set of tools that can be used independently from the use of the shots in the scene.
-This allows you to change the time of the action, either globaly or on selected objects, without having to creaste a set of chots.**
+This allows you to change the time of the action, either globally or on selected objects, without having to creaste a set of chots.**